 The Element 2 sheds all types of precipitation from all sides, and its shorter walls catch less wind than taller walls.
 The shelter is a high-quality silnylon that requires seam sealing.
 Trekking pole tips insert into two grommets in the roof; a design that's less desirable than the more common mid design (where the handle of a trekking pole goes on top) because inserting the tip into the ground provides more support in high winds.
 It's also possible for rain to enter through the small grommet holes and drip down a trekking pole.

 Weight and Packed Size

 The seam-sealed tarp weighs 20.6 ounces without stakes on our scale.

 The Element 2 is missing several features that we believe are critical for four-season mids.
 (1) There's no mechanism, such as a plastic clip, to relieve stress from the vestibule zippers.
-(2) the ground level tieouts are not adjustable, which makes it hard to pitch in uneven terrain and forces you to go outside in order to adjust the tension during the inevitable sagging (found on all silnylon shelters) during wet weather.
-Linelocs would should be standard on the bottom tieouts, like they are on many other mids.
-(3) The shelter's simple design is more like an A-frame tarp with closed ends than it is a full-on pyramid; The geometry isn't perfect and we found that it was harder to achieve a proper pitch than with other mids.
+(2) The ground level tieouts are not adjustable, which makes it hard to pitch in uneven terrain and forces you to go outside to adjust the tension during the inevitable sagging (found on all silnylon shelters) during wet weather.
+Linelocs should be standard on the bottom tieouts like they are on many other mids.
+(3) The shelter's simple design is more like an A-frame tarp with closed ends than it is a full-on pyramid; The geometry isn't perfect, and we found that it was harder to achieve a proper pitch than with other mids.